|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 A perfectly poached egg should have a runny yolk with an opaque white.
 The key to this recipe is to make sure you don't overcook the eggs.
-With microwaves today being so powerful, cooking times may be significantly shorter and can vary greatly.
+Microwaves today are so powerful that cooking times may be significantly shorter and can vary greatly.
 Play around with this recipe a few times to nail down the perfect cooking time.

 2 large eggs

 Gather the ingredients.

 Fill a microwave-safe coffee cup, glass, or microwave-safe liquid measuring cup with 1/2 cup of cold tap water.

 Crack 1 egg into the cup.